所屬分類:報告與見解發佈時間:2026-03-06

 o External Review

-At the request of the issuer, if a finance document refers to the Sustainable Development Goals (SDGs), we will consider its contribution to those goals.
+At the request of the issuer/borrower, if a finance document refers to the Sustainable Development Goals (SDGs), we will consider its contribution to those goals.
 We compare financing activities to ICMA’s SDGs and outline their expected linkages in our SPO analysis.
 Our assessment of the SDGs will not affect our consensus opinion.

 The weight of each core factor is as follows:

-Factors |
+Pillars |

 Proportion |